russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 4. Source your products

 • Manufacturers: If you are manufacturing your product, you will probably need to find a manufacturing partner.
 A reputable manufacturer should have knowledge of your industry as well as the relevant packaging and labeling laws.
-Certain manufacturers can even advise you about best product development practices.
+Certain manufacturers can even advise you about the best product development practices.

 5. Develop your brand

 The importance of your brand cannot be understated.
 It will be the deciding factor in whether a customer will decide to purchase from you.
-This is why you must develop your brand identity and strategy, as it allows you to tell a story, build credibility and trust, and goes beyond a name and logo.
+This is why you must develop your brand identity and strategy, as it allows you to tell a story, build credibility and trust, and go beyond a name and logo.
 When thinking about building your brand, address the following:

 • who you are and what product or service you provide;